Updated for 2021

 - Become a Junior dev – Are you prepared to take on a very competitive job search, and to commit >1 year in the trenches at an entry level salary?

 - Become a Freelancer – Are you prepared to secure clients, negotiate rates, be your own boss, and learn new technologies that are required for each project?

-- Augment your current career prospects – continue to Question 5.
+- Augment your current career – continue to Question 5.

-- If you don’t know, schedule a 10 minute instructor call with us and we’ll help you suss out your real reason for wanting change.
+- If you don’t know – schedule a 10 minute mentor call with us and we’ll help you suss out your real reason for wanting change.